-Lending rates hit record low when Bank of Canada announced last month, on January 20th that it would cut its key policy rate by half a percentage point.
-Instant market reaction was detected when BOC chopped its main interest to historical lowest rate ever.
+Lending rates hit a record low when the Bank of Canada announced last month, on January 20th that it would cut its key policy rate by half a percentage point.
+Instant market reaction was detected when BOC chopped its main interest to the historical lowest rate ever.

-Banking sector depresses Stocks and Loonie down after Bank of Canada cuts interest rate by half a point!
-The Toronto stock market was down over 100 points in early trading that took composite index tumbled latter at 177.7 points to 8,663.8 while Canadian dollar was down half a cent US after the Bank of Canada cut its key interest rate to one per cent.
+The banking sector depresses Stocks and Loonie down after the Bank of Canada cuts interest rate by half a point!
+The Toronto stock market was down over 100 points in early trading that took composite index tumbled latter at 177.7 points to 8,663.8 while the Canadian dollar was down half a cent the US after the Bank of Canada cut its key interest rate to one percent.

 What Does It Affect You As A Debtor On Having Various Forms Of Debt?